-- Unlimited SaGa has breakable weapons as well, but you can repair them in one type of shop.
+- Unlimited SaGa has breakable weapons, but you can repair them in one type of shop.

 - In Minecraft all the tools are breakable, the durability varying from fragile (wood, gold) to extremely resistant (diamond).
 However you can repair tools by combining two damaged ones, or you can just make new ones.

-- you can also make an anvil with which you may repair any tools by combining the item in question with the material used to make it.
-Given that it would take more iron to repair a low-on-durability iron sword than it would to make a new one, as well as the anvil having a random chance of breaking slightly every time you use it until it breaks completely, you'd best save the anvil for your enchanted gear.
+- You can also make an anvil with which you may repair any tools by combining the item in question with the material used to make it.
+Given that it would take more iron to repair a low-on-durability iron sword than it would to make a new one, as well as the anvil having a random chance of breaking slightly every time you use it until it breaks completely, it's best to save the anvil for your enchanted gear.

 - The weapons in Yakuza are breakable, as per its focus on hand-to-hand combat.